 Designing a Stained Glass Window for Strathcarron Hospice

-The school has a strong community partnership with Strathcarron Hospice and are often involved with fund raising, to support the work of the Hospice, or art activities to brighten up the Hospices common areas.
+This secondary 2 project demonstrates the strength Larbert High School has a strong community partnership with Strathcarron Hospice and are often involved with fund raising, to support the work of the Hospice, or art activities to brighten up the Hospices common areas.
 The Hospice comprises of two main buildings that are only connected via the link corridor.
 This is a busy corridor used by most staff, residents and visitors.
 The corridor has windows along both its sides. however, unfortunately one side looks onto a very drab and uninteresting area trapped between the two buildings.
 The Hospice staff thought that this would make an ideal project for the school to get involved with.

 Funding for the Hospice is limited to voluntary contributions so a budget for this project was limited.
 They had also recently upgraded all of the windows and fittings in the corridor so it wasn’t a great idea to disturb any of the safety features.
 I suggested that we could execute the final design either with vinyl overlays or, depending on the nature of the design, as a full printed vinyl decal.

 The secondary 2 pupils were already studying landscapes so they were the prime class to start this project.
 I introduced them to the basics of designing for stained glass, namely keep the lines simple, the shapes simple and the colours simple.
 They had been studying Vincent Van Gogh so I dovetailed an exercise into their syllabus that used lavender fields similar to those painted by the great artist.